European Banking Federation

 31 Aug 2021

-Their ask — The EBF urges immediate adoption of the statutory replacement regulation to prevent market disruption.
+Message — The EBF urges immediate adoption of the statutory replacement regulation to prevent market disruption.
 They request the 6-month and 12-month tenors use 3-month SARON rates instead of longer observation periods.
 They also want information requirements limited to consumers only, with flexible timing and formats.1234

-How it helps them — This avoids hedging mismatches and accounting challenges while providing flexibility on client communications.56
+Why — This avoids hedging mismatches and accounting challenges while providing flexibility on client communications.56

-Who loses — Non-consumer clients lose statutory notification rights about benchmark changes affecting their contracts.7
+Impact — Non-consumer clients lose statutory notification rights about benchmark changes affecting their contracts.7

 European Banking Federation Backs Statutory EONIA Replacement Rate